 The amount represents provisions for legal claims and unified campaigns.
 The provision charge is recognised in profit or loss within 'administrative and other expenses'.
-The balance at 31 March 2017 is expected to be settled within the next financial year.
-In the Board's opinion, after making an assessment of historical data, the current market situation, and taking legal advice, the outcome of these provisions will not result in any significant loss beyond the amounts provided at 31 March 2017.
+The balance at 31 March 2018 is expected to be settled within the next financial year.
+In the Board's opinion, after making an assessment of historical data, the current market situation, and taking legal advice, the outcome of these provisions is not expected to result in any significant loss beyond the amounts provided at 31 March 2018.